jgibbons-cp/datadog/kubernetes/lab/operator/README.md

   npm
   usm
   ```
-- If are using minikube, kind, AKS or kubeadm add in the global section
+- If are using minikube, kind, AKS or kubeadm add in the global section (why?)
   ```
       kubelet:
           tlsVerify: false
   ```
-- Add and override section to the spec at the bottom
+- Add and override section to the spec at the bottom (why?)
   ```
   override:
     nodeAgent: